13DEVADHARSHINI/README/README.md

-The student application is used to organize and manage the details of
-Student, staffs and office details  on the college.
-It will manage the student details such that roll no, Name,cgpa.staff and office details are included.
+The college management application is used to organize and manage the details of Student, staffs and office details on the college.It will manage the student details such that roll no,Name,cgpa.staff and office details are included.

+  EX:
-  EX:1)STUDENT_DETAILS name, rollno, cgpa
+    1)STUDENT_DETAILS name, rollno, cgpa
      2)STAFFDETAILS id, name, course
      3)FERS-DETAILS college fees,hostalfees,examfees
 The Dada base support three entities EX:1)STUDENT_DETAILS
      2)STAFFDETAILS
      3)FERS-DETAILS
+The attributes are:
  STUDENT DETAILS:
 Name
 Deva ,Jan,Dhivya,Madu.